Arthur D. Little has been at the forefront of

 clients in building innovation capabilities and transforming their

-key trends and dynamics.
-Arthur D. Little puts emphasis on
+knowledge of key trends and dynamics.
+Arthur D. Little puts

-not only strong analytical skills, client orientation and teaming,
+emphasis on not only strong analytical skills, client orientation

 communication.
 Arthur D. Little is present in the most important